The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney’s My Bonnie Lies Over The Ocean (signed) is estimated to be worth between £10,500 and £15,000.
-This intaglio print, created in 1961, has shown consistent value growth, with an average annual growth rate of 4%.
+The value of David Hockney’s My Bonnie Lies Over The Ocean (signed) is estimated to be worth between £10,000 and £15,000.
+This intaglio print, created in 1961, has shown consistent value growth, with an average annual growth rate of 5%.
 This work has an auction history of 9 total sales since its entry to the market on 24th October 2001.
-Over the past 12 months, the average selling price was £12,000, across 1 total sale.
+Over the past 12 months, the average selling price was £12,000 across 1 sale.
 In the last five years, the hammer price has ranged from £6,868 in September 2021 to £12,000 in December 2024.
+The average return to the seller during this time was £7,649.
 The edition size of this artwork is limited to 50.

 Meaning & Analysis